parasj/vocabulary/README.md

 ===============
 This app is deployed to Android and coming soon to iOS.
 It also works on WP7, BlackBerry and other platforms that support HTML5 and CSS4.

-The UI is made in jQuery Mobile for compatability.

 License
 ========
 MIT Licensed,